razshare/catpaw-screenshot-showcase/README.md

 # Where's the source code?

 The source code for the Go library can be found in your [vendor/catpaw/catpaw/src/lib/Go/Resources/CaptureScreen/main.go](https://github.com/razshare/catpaw/blob/master/src/lib/Go/Resources/CaptureScreen/main.go).\
-It comes baked int with [catpaw](https://github.com/razshare/catpaw).
+It comes baked in with [catpaw](https://github.com/razshare/catpaw).

 > [!NOTE]
 > For more information and features refer to [catpaw](https://github.com/razshare/catpaw).